xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert-old.md

 "two-way" delay mode is supported to calculate the one-way link delay.

-Legacy hardware also now supports a software CPU based timestamp method to enable SR-PM delay measurements for hardware without PTP timing hardware.
+Legacy hardware also now supports a software CPU based timestamp method to enable SR-PM delay measurements for hardware with PTP timing hardware.

 Delay and loss measurement is also available for SR-TE Policy paths to give the provider an accurate latency and loss measurement for all services utilizing the SR-TE